HPEG banner

 EnvirOcycler mass-energy balance

-Typical EnvirOcycler GTO mass-energy balance (click on image for larger view)
+Typical EnvirOcycler RTO mass-energy balance (click on image for larger view)

-An EnvirOcycler project generates about 80 construction jobs and as many as 100 permanent jobs for its operation and management.
-Given the incoming waste is mixed, the non-organic fraction of the waste can be separated and sold by the community as recyclable materials.
+An EnvirOcycler project generates about 80 construction jobs and up to many as 100 permanent jobs for its operation and management.
+Given the incoming waste is mixed, some of the non-organic fraction of the waste can be separated and sold by the community as recyclable materials.

 A 105 GJ/hr EnvirOcycler unit produces 6.5 MW of gross power.
 Approximately 1.0 MW of parasitic power demand is required to operate the MSWTE plant, leaving 5.5 MW of net power that can be sold to an electrical utility as grid electricity.